ichiran8/Mango2Computer/README.md

 More Instructions:

 This will be located within the following ProjectFiles Folder:
-1) apple2_lode.bit will run loderunner implementation
+1) apple2_lode.bit will run loderunner implementation without terminal
-2) apple2_frogger.bit will run frogger
+2) apple2_frogger.bit will run frogger without terminal
-3) apple2_applesoft.bit will run apple soft
+3) apple2_applesoft.bit will run apple soft with terminal

 Team organization: